 - If it’s the thumb, sculpt a thumb around the paper clip.
 Once a paper clip is inserted into the drilled hole, it can be shaped, then snipped off to create a thumb bone (that’s a phalange for you biology nerds).
 That makes easy work to use a little Green Stuff to recreate a simple thumb.
 After a little paint you’ll hardly be able to tell it’s not original.

 Again, a dummy Dreadnok can do the above.
-They are just three options to get you started with restoring your old GI Joes.
+They are just three options to get you started with fixing your old GI Joes, restoring them to be America’s elite fighting force.

 If you want to work up to advanced changes the likes of which would impress even Dr. Mindbender, then you’ll find there is a robust fixer community online.
 It goes as far as an entire community that molds and creates entirely custom Joes.